A7medM0sta/PALLIGEMMA/README.md

 b.Question Answering
 ```
-Prompt:where is this building ?
+Prompt:where is this pyramid ?
 Answer:Egypt
 ```

 c.
-Text Generation ( Text Completion)
+Text Generation ( Text Completion )
 ```
 Prompt:the building is
 Answer: a pyramid.